Check out our 2015 course schedule!

 Educational Classes with The Marin Foundation’s Culture War Curriculum

-If you have ever wanted to learn practical steps for building bridges between the LGBT community and the church, now is the time!
+If you have ever wanted to learn practical steps for building bridges between the LGBTQ community and conservatives, now is the time!
 If you read Love is an Orientation and want to know, “Now what?” here is your answer.
-Whether you are a pastor, a parent, a youth worker, an LGBT individual, a professor, or someone who is simply interested in knowing how to elevate this conversation, this is for you!
-This summer The Marin Foundation will be offering continuing education classes based on our innovative Culture War Curriculum.
+Whether you are a pastor, a parent, a youth worker, an LGBTQ individual, a professor, or someone who is simply interested in knowing how to elevate this conversation, this is for you!
+Join us for The Marin Foundation’s educational classes based on our innovative Culture War Curriculum.

 The Culture War Curriculum covers the Social, Historical, Political, Scientific and Theological aspects of this topic and includes the following sections:

-- Historical Identity: Politics, Sex, Religion and the LGBT Community
+- Historical Identity: Politics, Sex, Religion and the LGBTQ Community

 - Practical Applications to Building Bridges and Elevating the Conversation between Divided Communities

 - Faith and Life Acculturation: Discovering an Ideal Existence apart from Mainstream Norms

 - Our Town to Their Town: Understanding the Art of Biblical Interpretation

 - Scientific Research and Homosexuality: What is it?
 What does it conclude?
 How does that impact the divide? and Where do we go from here?

 February 21-22, 2015: Two-day weekend course in Chicago at 5241 N Ashland Avenue, 1st Floor.
 For more details and to register please email Jason Bilbrey at firstname.lastname@example.org